Political tempest over seventh grade social studies standards has a key lawmaker scapegoating teachers

 “Student TEA members from every part of our state gathered at John Early Middle School to make over an outdoor classroom,” said STEA President Raymond Boyd.
 “While some people talk about improving teaching and learning conditions at schools, we’re doing something about it.”

-Kindergarten teachers across the state have been dealing with a new portfolio and student standards.
-For many teachers the changes came as a surprise after the hard work to implement the previous standards and portfolio system.
+For many teachers, the new standards came as a surprise after the hard work to implement the standards and portfolio system for the 2016-17 school year, which many teachers supported.